lsoliveira/awesomeness/README.md

 * Build systems
   * [Cake](https://cakebuild.net) - A cross-platform build automation system with a C# DSL.
   * [NUKE](https://nuke.build) - A cross-platform build automation system with C# DSL.
+  * [Bullseye](https://github.com/adamralph/bullseye) - A .NET library for describing and running targets and their dependencies.
   * [FlubuCore](https://github.com/dotnetcore/FlubuCore) - A cross platform build and deployment automation system for building projects and executing deployment scripts using C# code.
   * [GitVersioning](https://github.com/AArnott/Nerdbank.GitVersioning) - Stamp your assemblies, packages and more with a unique version generated from a single, simple version.json file and include git commit IDs for non-official builds.
 * Windows